‘Stand Your Ground’ Law Comes Under Scrutiny Again After The Acquittal of Floridian Parking Lot Shooter

 Once on the ground, Drejka pulled a gun.
 McGlockton backed away, but was shot in the torso.
 According to surveillance footage, the young father then made his way back into the store before collapsing in front of his son.
 He later died in the hospital.

 Police did not arrest Drejka, and he was later acquitted based on the “Stand Your Ground” law.
 This law protects those who have used deadly force in situations where they believed their life was in danger.
-However, many people are wondering if this was the case with Michael Drejka, including the McGlocktons’ attorney: Michele Raynor.
+However, many people are wondering if this was the case with Michael Drejka, including the McGlocktons’ attorney, Michele Raynor.

 “There was no imminent danger that Mr. Drejka was going to die,” Rayner said, according to NPR.
 “There was no weapon that was brandished.
 Mr. McGlockton was not armed.”